FubuBy/agents-guide/commands/jira-task.md

 - **Surgical changes only** — every changed line must trace to `02-plan.md` or a review finding.
 - **Artifacts are append-only within a run** — never delete prior step artifacts; if you have to redo a step, suffix `-v2`, `-v3`.
 - **No new dependencies** without an explicit plan item — they require user approval.
-- **No new tooling** introduced silently — if missing in project rules, ask.
+- **No new tooling** introduced silently — if missing in the project, ask.
 - **No Jira workflow gating** — the user has chosen to take this task; status of the task or its links is informational only.